CryptoGurujiOG/Cysic-Verifer-Node-Run-Guide/README.md

 - Connect your Keplr wallet
 - Click Social Tasks and complete all tasks
 - Click on the Faucet icon
-- Claim 0.1 testnet $CYS daily
+- Claim 0.1 testnet $CYS daily for 7 days
-- You will need more than 0.6 testnet $CYS to run a verifier node
+- You will need more than 0.7 testnet $CYS to run a verifier node

 # Step 2: